-In response to the ongoing foreclosure crisis in this country, many states have implemented mediation programs to assist borrowers in finding ways to avoid foreclosure.
+In response to the foreclosure crisis in this country, many states implemented mediation programs to assist borrowers in finding ways to avoid foreclosure.
 If you are a homeowner facing foreclosure in Connecticut, you may be eligible to participate in the state’s foreclosure mediation program.
 Read on to learn more about how the program works and how you can benefit from the process.

 (To learn about other options for dealing with foreclosure, visit Nolo's Foreclosure section.)